 </html>

-[Ctrl+A Select All Tips: You can modify part of the code first and then press Run]
+[Ctrl+A All selection tips: You can modify some code first, and then press Run]

-The font in the above article uses a pen cursive font previously released on this blog.
+The font in the above article uses a fountain pen running script font published by this blog.
 If you like it, you can download it.

-Download the source code for this example: Web Embed Font Example
+Download the source code for this example: Web page embed font example

 Original text: http://css9.net/css-font-face-solution/